-Build your foundation knowledge in nutrition science while understanding how business operates and guides Australia's $20 billion food industry.
-With a Bachelor of Nutrition Science/Bachelor of Commerce, you'll graduate with highly transferable skills that allow you to understand and navigate the relationship between nutrition and business.
+Build your foundation knowledge in nutrition science while understanding the commercial forces that guide Australia's $20 billion food industry.
+With Deakin’s Bachelor of Nutrition Science/Bachelor of Commerce, you will graduate with highly transferable skills that allow you to work in either field, or where nutrition and business intersect.

-Why not combine your passion for food and nutrition with the business skills that will prepare you for a career in the food industry?
+Why not combine your passion for food and nutrition with business skills that prepare you for a career in the food industry?

-Your commerce degree will arm you with the versatile skills that ensure you graduate ready to confidently advise in roles across business and government.
+Your commerce degree will equip you with highly transferable skills that ensure you graduate ready to confidently advise in roles across business and government.
 By choosing to complete a business major, you will gain insight into how a specialised area of commerce affects the nutrition industry.
-The majors available in the Commerce portion of this degree include:
+The majors available in the commerce stream of this degree include:

 - human resource management

 The core units within this combined degree prepare you for a range of careers, including: